mist64/cbmbus_doc/7 JiffyDOS.md

 # Discussion

-JiffyDOS is a significant improvement to Standard Serial, and it can be rightly considered the de-fact successor to it.
-Nevertheless, there are a few points that can be critisized.
+JiffyDOS is a significant improvement to Standard Serial, and it can be rightly considered the de-facto successor to it.
+Nevertheless, there are a few points that can be criticized.

 ## C64/1541-specific

 As the de-facto successor of Standard Serial, it's a little ugly that the C64/1541 background bleeds through so much.

 The protocol always has the host signaling "Go", because the C64's design makes it incapable of a guaranteed timely reaction.
 The 1541 can spin in a tight loop without distractions though.
 While this is C64/1541-specific, it does make sense in the more general case: Devices are real-time hardware, after all, they usually need to read sectors from disk by hand, which requires very tight timing and cannot tolerate interruptions.
-The same cannot be said about hosts, which often share the memory bsu with video hardware.
+The same cannot be said about hosts, which often share the memory bus with video hardware.

 But because it's the host that signals "Go" instead of the current sender, this causes an inherent asymmetry in the protocol.
 This, as well as some other design decisions make it so that one-to-many transmissions, which are possible with IEEE-488 and Standard Serial, can't be done with the fast JiffyDOS protocols.
 To be fair, nobody ever used this with Standard Serial anyway.
-It was a feature carries over from the original (pre-Commodore!)
+It was a feature carried over from the original (pre-Commodore!)
 IEEE-488 design, allowing an measurement instrument saving its data onto storage and printing it at the same time, but it was simply unnecessary in the home computer scenario.
 But the original protocol can still be used with JiffyDOS setups, so if this feature is required, one can just fall back to Standard Serial.

 Another detail of the asymmetry is the bit order in different protocols: The order from the device to the host is 0-1/2-3/4-5/6-7, which makes sense – except that all bits are inverted.
 And from the host to the device, the order is 4-5/6-7/3-1/2-0, and no bit inversion.
 Both of these details are directly connected to the properties of the GPIO registers of the C64 and 1541:

 * Commodore saved on hardware to invert the CLK and DATA values on their way in order for them to have the correct logical value.
-Therefore the JiffyDOS just has the drive send inverted bits, so that the computer doesn't have to invert the final value.
+Therefore JiffyDOS just has the drive send inverted bits, so that the computer doesn't have to invert the final value.
 * The bit layout of the 1541 GPIO register is suboptimal for efficient loading of two bits and combining them with the other bits.
-The protocol design has therefore the host encode the order of the bits in such a way that some work is offloaded from the 1541.
+The protocol design therefore has the host encode the order of the bits in such a way that some work is offloaded from the 1541.

 In practice, this is not really a problem though.
 Even in 1985, it was clear that the 1541 would always be the weakest device in terms of CPU power and that all successors would therefore be able to bear the overhead of reordering the bits.